What Is Behavioral Therapy And What Are Its Benefits?

 Aversion therapy often aims to pair unwanted or unhealthy behaviors with aversive stimuli to reduce undesirable behavior effectively.
 For example, this therapy might be used when an individual who wants to stop chewing on their nails uses bitter-tasting nail polish to cause disgust if they start nail biting.
 Due to the negative consequences of biting their nails, they might start to avoid the habit altogether.

-Operant conditioning is a practice that uses positive reinforcement, punishment, and modeling to change unwanted behavior.
-It includes the following strategies:
+Operant conditioning is another primary principle upon which modern behavioral therapies are based.
+It’s a practice that uses positive reinforcement, punishment, and modeling to change unwanted behavior.

 Token economics